In Exercises 7-12, classify the statement as an example of classi... | Channels for Pearson+

 1

-Step 1: Understand the three types of probability: Classical probability is based on theoretical reasoning and assumes equally likely outcomes.
+Step 1: Understand the three types of probability classifications: Classical probability is based on theoretical reasoning and assumes equally likely outcomes.
 Empirical probability is based on observed data or experiments.
 Subjective probability is based on personal judgment or opinion.

 Step 2: Analyze the given statement.
-The problem states that the probability of rolling two six-sided dice and getting a sum of 9 is 1/9.
-This probability is derived from theoretical reasoning about the possible outcomes of rolling two dice.
+The problem mentions the probability of randomly selecting five cards of the same suit from a standard deck of 52 playing cards, which is calculated as approximately 0.002.

-Step 3: Recall that classical probability is calculated using the formula: .
-In this case, the favorable outcomes are the combinations of dice rolls that result in a sum of 9, and the total outcomes are all possible combinations of rolling two dice.
+Step 3: Determine the method used to calculate this probability.
+Since the probability is derived from theoretical calculations based on the rules of card combinations and the structure of a standard deck, it aligns with classical probability.

-Step 4: Determine whether the probability is based on theoretical reasoning or observed data.
-Since the probability is calculated using the theoretical number of favorable outcomes divided by the total number of outcomes, it is an example of classical probability.
+Step 4: Explain the reasoning.
+Classical probability applies here because the calculation is based on the assumption of equally likely outcomes (all cards in the deck have an equal chance of being selected) and uses combinatorial mathematics to determine the likelihood.

-Step 5: Conclude that the statement is an example of classical probability because it is derived from theoretical calculations rather than experimental data or personal judgment.
+Step 5: Conclude the classification.
+The statement is an example of classical probability because it relies on theoretical principles rather than experimental data or personal judgment.

 Verified video answer for a similar problem: